m3mentomor1/OneSwipe/README.md

 ### 🧐 I. Overview
 ![image](https://github.com/m3mentomor1/Dating_Web-App/assets/95956735/121dad6e-1bfc-436c-9fad-9286b5a11d82)

-This project contains a dating website app built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
+This is a dating website app project built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
 The app mimics how tinder works with a few modifications.

 ##